PLEASE BE CAREFUL WHEN LOOKING TO PURCHASE REAL ESTATE IN MEXICO

 AMPI is Mexico's real estate association, similar to NAR.
 AMPI is the Asociación Mexicana de Profesionales Inmobiliarios.
 Being an AMPI member means that we are held to high ethical standards.
 Complaints can be filed against us and we have to abide by the rules and regulations or we are subject to the honor and justice committee.
 We are required to attend educational classes to stay informed of current real estate laws.

 Just like in the States or Canada.
 If you were looking to hire an attorney, a plumber, a doctor, would you want them to have the proper education, credentials, and membership in their professional organizations?
 Being a member in one's professional organization demonstrates that they are forthcoming about being a professional, not just someone off the street.
-In the case of AMPI, AMPI owns and operates the AMPI MLS (Multiple Listing Service) in Puerto Vallarta and Riviera Nayarit, and for Puerto Peñasco-Rocky Point it is AMPI MLS.
+In the case of AMPI, AMPI has the AMPI MLS (Multiple Listing Service) in Puerto Vallarta and Riviera Nayarit, and for Puerto Peñasco-Rocky Point it is AMPI MLS.
 This is a very important tool for the AMPI agents to use to help sellers price their homes correctly using CMA's (a Comparative Market Analysis).
 It also helps an agent find homes for their buyers.

 Even if you do not use us, please BEWARE and do your homework!
 Ask questions of your real estate "professional", what are they members of, how is your money safe?
 Is your down payment safe?
 Is there an escrow process?
 How will you be assured you will get title to your property?